Editor's Note: Warning, graphic material in following article.

 District Attorney R. Seth Williams laid out the case against Gosnell, his wife, Pearl, and eight other employees, in a grand jury report last year, which reveals that Gosnell profited $10,000 to $15,000 a day at his late-term abortion clinic — not including the $200,000 he made from writing 2,300 illegal prescriptions for OxyContin and other addictive drugs.

 Williams called the clinic a "House of Horrors" in the grand jury report that details the conditions that were discovered in the clinic on Feb.
-18, 2010, when investigators form the FBI and federal Drug Enforcement Administration raided the clinic.
+18, 2010, when investigators from the FBI and federal Drug Enforcement Administration raided the clinic.
 The DEA, Philadelphia Police Department and the DA's Dangerous Drug-Offender Unit were investigating the clinic based on reports that Gosnell was operating an illegal prescription drug operation.